mbrazeau/MorphyWeb/userguide.md

 	addseq=random (other options: asis [the default]; none [swaps trees in memory])

+It is possible to employ a 'hold' criterion, as in PAUP, which holds the top `N` most parsimonious trees at each step in the addition sequence.

+	hold=N

+The default hold is 1.
+Setting higher hold values can prevent the frequency with which Morphy is entrapped by a local optimum.

 Set the number of replicates:

 	nreps=N (where N is he number of reps you wish to run)

 Then run the ‘heur’ command and your RAS+TBR search will begin.
 (You can also set branchswap=spr if you want to do an SPR search which is a bit faster, but less thorough).

-This will be more effective at finding optimal trees.
-However, large datasets with lots of inapplicable data in them will tend to run more slowly as the program needs to run a larger number of full downpasses to get the length of the tree (most characters are checked locally which is very fast, but when that’s not possible a full downpass needs doing).
-This slows the program quite a bit making it less efficient.
+TBR will be more effective at finding optimal trees.
+However, large datasets with lots of inapplicable data in them will tend to run more slowly as the program needs to run a larger number of more complete downpasses to get the length of the tree (most characters are checked locally which is very fast, but when that’s not possible provisional updates have to be conducted over larger parts of the tree).
+This slows the program quite substantially.

 Another issue is the problem of optimality islands: for whatever reason, this algorithm defines more suboptimal islands than standard parsimony and is therefore more prone to getting ’trapped’ on a local optimum.
 Combine that with overall lower efficiency of the length-counting algorithm and you can have a very slow search!
-Luckily, the “ratchet” is extremely effective at breaking out of these local optima and allowing you to run more replicates faster.
+Luckily, the “ratchet” is extremely effective at breaking out of these local optima and allowing you to find optimal trees much faster.

-To run a ratchet search, you simply need to use the command:
+To turn on ratchet searching, simply issue the following command before searching:

 	ratchet=yes

-It is highly recommended that you are using TBR for this, however.

 After the ratchet search completes, you can do full TBR or SPR search on the trees in memory.
 So, an example workflow might be as follows: